-1031 Exchanges for Agriculture & Land
+1031 Exchanges for Agriculture & Recreational Land

-A trusted resource for decades, Accruit is a full-service real estate qualified intermediary, staffed experts in the field focused on providing tailored 1031 tax deferral solutions with an emphasis on property exchanges related to all phases of agribusiness including mixed-use property, conservation easements, long-term leases, and more.
+A trusted resource for decades, Accruit is a full-service real estate qualified intermediary, staffed with experts in the field focused on providing tailored 1031 tax deferral solutions with an emphasis on property exchanges related to all phases of agribusiness including mixed-use property, conservation easements, long-term leases, and more.

 Nearly all land qualifies for 1031 exchange tax deferral.
 Agricultural land includes pastureland, cropland, woodland, as well as other land types.
 With a variety of factors contributing to the overall decrease in Agricultural land, as well as a transfer in ownership due to aging operators, it’s important to understand the tax deferral available with a 1031 exchange.